vegardit/bash-funk/modules/processes.md

 ## <a name="-kill-childs"></a>-kill-childs

 ```
 Usage: -kill-childs [OPTION]...
-SIGNAL [PARENT_PID]
+[PARENT_PID]

-Sends the given kill signal to all child processes of the process with the given PID.
+Sends the TERM(15) signal to all child processes of the process with the given PID.

 Parameters:
-  SIGNAL (required, integer: 1-64)
-      The kill signal to be send, eg. 9=KILL or 15=TERM.
   PARENT_PID (default: '$$', integer: 0-?)
       The process ID of the parent process.
 If not specified the PID of the current bash process is used.